-Practically, the big difference may be that its sales go up, and it can often agree better terms with its suppliers, because it has the magic ?plc? at the end of its name.
+Practically, the big difference may be that the business finds that sales go up.
+It is also often possible to agree better terms with its suppliers, because it has the magic 'plc' at the end of its name.
 The suffix often confers an impression of maturity or size to a business.

 The main differences between a private company and a public company are:

 - A public company must have at least £50,000 worth of issued shares, or its euro equivalent.
 Only one quarter of the amount due needs to have been paid up on each share (plus any premium payable).
 That means a company can re-register as a public company with a paid up share capital of only £12,500 or its euro equivalent.

 - It must have two directors (a private company can have just one).
 And the company secretary must be someone with a professional qualification (eg a lawyer, accountant, banker, etc) or someone the directors believe is competent to be the secretary.

-- The company must file full accounts (not abbreviated) and is slightly more restricted in the funds it can use to pay dividends.
+- The company must file full accounts (not abbreviated accounts) and is slightly more restricted in the funds it can use to pay dividends.

 - The technical rules that apply when a company issues, redeems or buys back shares from a shareholder are different.

 Increasing your issued share capital

 Instead, if the company has enough retained profits, they can be used to pay for an issue of sufficient new shares to bring the issued share capital up to the required amount.